Cassie from England recently asked us,

 Only you truly know what you need and want from life.
 Therefore, only you have the answers and love you need.
 Be kind to yourself and show self-love.
 Release old patterns, thoughts, beliefs, situations, and people that don’t support your well-being.

 6. Be responsible for your happiness

 No progress can be made without self-responsibility.
 You need to 100% commit to your growth and fulfillment as not only a human being but a soulful being as well.
-You can read more about how to do that here.
+You can read more about how to do that in our personal responsibility article.

 I truly hope this examination of existential depression has helped open some new doors for you.
 I would love to hear your experience with this topic or any advice below.
 You could help a lot of struggling people out there.